 Menu Close

-Notice next time you’re at the Crocker viewing the latest Crocker acquisition, or enjoying a curation or an educational outreach program, an acknowledgement that this effort has been “underwritten in whole or in part by the Kingsley Initiative”.
+The Kingsley Initiative (2021-2025) was a program to recognize, encourage, and provide appropriate financial resources to local artists in the Sacramento BIPOC (Black, Indigenous, People of Color) community.
+This program was a partnership between the Crocker and the Kingsley, with a 5-year commitment.
+Next time you’re at the Crocker viewing the latest Crocker acquisition, or enjoying a curation or an educational outreach program, notice an acknowledgement that this effort was ‘’underwritten in whole or in part by the Kingsley Initiative”.

 Projects selected for support: